nitrictech/docs/docs/apis.md

 ### Request Context

-Nitric's way of handing requests and responses was inspired by a common pattern from frameworks like [Koa](https://koajs.com/) and [Next.js](https://nextjs.org/docs/api-routes/introduction) edge functions.
+Nitric's way of handling requests and responses was inspired by a common pattern from frameworks like [Koa](https://koajs.com/) and [Next.js](https://nextjs.org/docs/api-routes/introduction) edge functions.
 We provide a single context object that gives you everything you need to read requests and write responses.

 ## Creating a new API